damianhakert/damianhakert.github.io/source/posts/2016-06-28-get-started-with-openshift-origin-3-and-gitlab.html.md

 [Edit the NFS exports file](#edit-the-nfs-exports-file) section you were asked to note down all volumes except for PostgreSQL's.

-This is a known issue to both parties and is [being worked on][1251].
-This is the same case for the Redis image, that's why we need to also alter its NFS volume.
-Current Redis images may have this issue resolved.
+Here are some issues we are currently working on with the OpenShift team in order to provide full OpenShift support without the need to edit any configuration files in the OS level.
+Feel free to subscribe to follow their

-Here are some issues which are currently being worked on in order to provide full OpenShift support without the need to edit any configuration files in the OS level.
-Feel free to subscribe to follow their status:
+status:

 - Support running GitLab in OpenShift without the need for a privileged container ([1251])
 - Support running `gitlab-ctl reconfigure` as non-root user ([1324])